-THE-Theatre

-Dr. James Keller, Chair James Moreton, Coordinator
+THE-Theatre Dr. James Keller, Chair James Moreton, Coordinator

 THE 805 Independent Studies in Theatre Arts.
 (1-3) A. Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
+May be retaken to a maximum of six hours.
 Individual research and reading on a specified theatre arts topic.
 Regular consultation and final paper required.

-TRS-Traffic Safety

-Dr. Terry Kline, Coordinator
+TRS-Traffic Safety Dr. Terry Kline, Coordinator